Children are a joy, but they can be a pain in the wallet.

 4. Open up your home

-Letting an adult child live in his or her old bedroom can easily save the child hundreds of dollars on rent every month.
+Letting an adult child live in his or her old bedroom can easily save them hundreds of dollars on rent every month.

-It costs money to have another loved one under your roof, though.
+It costs money to have another loved one under your roof, however.
 For example, your electric, water and grocery bills will go up.

 5. Allow them on your car insurance